 The Scales for Identifying Gifted Students (SIGS) is a series of scales "designed to assist school districts in the identification of students as gifted" (Ryser & McConnell, 2004, p.
 1).
-The SIGS contains items on seven separate scales (general intellectual ability, language arts, mathematics, science, social studies, creativity, and leadership) to which teachers respond on a 5-point scale (0 = never, 1 = rarely, 2 = some, 3 = somewhat more, 4 = much more).
-Teachers are asked to respond to items by keeping in mind how each child compares to hisor her peers on the characteristic being rated.
+The SIGS contains items on seven separate scales: general intellectual ability, language arts, mathematics, science, social studies, creativity, and leadership.
+Teachers rate each scale on a 5-point range (0 = never, 1 = rarely, 2 = some, 3 = somewhat more, 4 = much more).
+Teachers are asked to respond to items by keeping in mind how each child compares to his or her peers on the characteristic being rated.
+SIGS has both a home and school version.
+This rating scales are meant for ages 5 through 18.